Learn about actual and potential costs

 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

-Market share concentration in this market is moderate.
-ProcurementIQ estimates there are about 10,000 firms providing brand management services.
-The top four suppliers, WPP PLC, Publicis Groupe SA, Omnicon Group and The Interpublic Group of Companies, collectively earn more than 40.0% of total market revenue.
-Because concentration is medium rather...
+Market share concentration in this market is low.
+ProcurementIQ estimates there are about 196,360 firms providing brand management services.
+Due to the large number of suppliers, the top four suppliers, WPP PLC, Publicis Groupe SA, Omnicon Group and The Interpublic Group of Companies, collectively earn less than 30.0% of total...
 Subscribe to learn more.

 Questions to ask potential suppliers